rajnishthakur01/Bakeries/README.md

 # Bakeries
-This is our first project and this is you for bakeries
+This is our first project and this is use for bakeries